 This handles GPIBREADW, GPIBEFASTIW, GPIBREAD, GPIBEFASTI, and GPIBRAWREAD.
 The only thing device support needs to provide is work functions to do record specific processing of the received message.
-The start function is called before devGpibSupport issues write/reads and finish is called after the read. start is optional and not usually required for read operations.
-The msg buffer queueWriteRequest queueRequest
+The start function is called before devGpibSupport issues write/reads and finish queueWriteRequest queueRequest report